Host with the most.

-The National Youth-At-Risk Conference is designed to provide quality, relevant training for all people interested in the well-being of youth, including but not limited to: Teachers at all levels, Principals and Assistant Principals, School Counselors and Psychologists, Health and Human Service Counselors and Personnel, and many more.
+The National Youth Advocacy and Resilience Conference is designed to provide quality, relevant training for all people interested in the well-being of youth, including but not limited to: Teachers at all levels, Principals and Assistant Principals, School Counselors and Psychologists, Health and Human Service Counselors and Personnel, and many more.

 Georgia International Conference on Information Literacy

 The Georgia International Conference on Information Literacy (GICOIL) invites all K-12 and higher education faculty and staff, librarians, media professionals, writing instructors, teachers, and graduate students to join us for the opportunity to share research and best methods for teaching and learning information literacy!
 The conference allows participants to engage one another and learn the best practices for teaching these essential skills to students.
-Through this year’s virtual conference, you can discover how to apply crucial information literacy skills in your own settings.
+Discover how to apply crucial information literacy skills in your own settings.

 Georgia Educational Research Association Conference